This chapter describes:

 When finished, write the </Container> closing tag.

-First, when a streamlet is ingested by the Edge Gateway, its data is compared to streamlets of the same type with the same MRN.
+First, when a streamlet is ingested by an Edge Gateway, its data is compared to streamlets of the same type with the same MRN.
+In a system with multiple Edge Gateways, comparisons are handled by the Access Gateway's aggregation cache.
+For more information on this process, consult the class reference for the HS.SDA3.Streamlet.Abstract.Aggregate() method.

 If it contains an external identifier, this is used to match it to other streamlets of the same type with that external identifier.